perdacherMartin/AppliedBioinformatics/documentation/day2.md

 	c.
 What are your conclusions concerning the characterization of your query sequence?
 Do the Blast results follow your expectation?

-		There are many homologues sequences of the same protein in the result as we would have expect.
+		There are many homologues sequences of this protein in the result as we would have expect.
+Most of our findings are related to the receptor protein 44F.
+This is an indication, that our protein might have the same function.

 	d.
 Retrieve the protein sequence of the highest scoring Blast.